juucustodio/xamarin-docs.pt-br/docs/mac/app-fundamentals/xib.md

 }
 ```

-A `var preferences = new PreferencesWindowController ();` linha cria uma nova instância do controlador de janela que carrega a janela do arquivo. xib e a replana.
-A `preferences.Window.MakeKeyAndOrderFront (this);` linha exibe a nova janela para o usuário.
+A linha de `var preferences = new PreferencesWindowController ();` cria uma nova instância do controlador de janela que carrega a janela do arquivo. xib e a replana.
+A linha de `preferences.Window.MakeKeyAndOrderFront (this);` exibe a nova janela para o usuário.

 Se você executar o código e selecionar as **preferências...** no **menu do aplicativo**, a janela será exibida: